 First Stop: Hiking at Barker Dam

 As you drive through the park head towards Hidden Valley and Barker Dam areas.
 Depending on how much time you have and how active your kids are, you might have to decide between the two short hikes of Hidden Valley and Barker Dam.
-I love both and they are both top things to do in Joshua Tree for families.
+I love both of these hikes and think they are both top things to do in Joshua Tree for families.
 However if you plan to follow our guide you will get a glimpse of Hidden Valley at your lunch stop, so head out on Barker Dam for something a bit different.

 Second Stop: Lunch at Hidden Valley